-Our 3 inclusion groups are for children
+Our 3 inclusion groups are for children ages:

 We offer social and language-based therapeutic playgroups with a low adult to child ratio for children with autism and other related developmental challenges.
 These groups provide meaningful social and learning opportunities that strengthen each child’s expressive and receptive language, and social communication.
 They also support expansion of play skills, increased problem solving and thinking capacities, and development of positive peer relationships in the context of a group experience.